 - Rounded shaving head for superior control and comfort

-- Sharpness of the blades requires caution and patience
+- The sharpness of the blades requires caution and patience

 OK, let’s welcome back our friends from Gillette and introduce another of their great products – the Gillette Fusion ProGlide Power Men’s Razor.

 Like their Mach3 Turbo, which is at the top of its class among disposable razors, Gillette also leads the way in the cartridge category with their Fusion ProGlide.